Mendocino County Today: Sunday, Oct. 15, 2017

 The California National Guard is in County and providing lots of support labor.

-Most of the area has been opened for repopulation off of East and West Roads in Round Valley.
+Most of the area has been opened for repopulation off of East and West Roads in Redwood Valley.

 No reports of houses burgled.